cakephp/docs/en/development/testing.rst

 should be an associative array of the columns and values for the row.
 Just keep in mind that each record in the ``$records`` array must have the same keys as rows are bulk inserted.

-.. versionchanged:: 4.3.0

-    Prior to 4.3.0 fixtures would also define the table's schema.
-You can learn more about :ref:`fixture-schema` if you still need to define schema in your fixtures.

 Dynamic Data
 ------------